 1. LI Raymundo, K Kim, J Redding, R Miller, K Pinkerton, DM Baker (2011) Links between deteriorating coral health and sewage pollution on Guam reef flats.
 University of Guam Marine Laboratory, Technical Report #131

-7. M Santos, DM Baker, I Conti-Jerpe, J Reimer (submitted) How to become a widespread success: niche plasticity on coral reefs.
+5. M Santos, DM Baker, I Conti-Jerpe, J Reimer (in revision) How to become a widespread success: niche plasticity on coral reefs.
 Journal of Animal Ecology

-6. JCY Wong, S Enriquez, DM Baker (in prep) Towards a trait-based understanding of Symbiodiniaceae nutrient acquisition strategies.
+4. JCY Wong, S Enriquez, DM Baker (in review) Towards a trait-based understanding of Symbiodiniaceae nutrient acquisition strategies.
 Coral Reefs

 3. AA Andersson, LG Gibson, DM Baker, S Wang, B Leung, LM Chu, C Dingle (in revision) Applying stable isotope analysis to detect laundering of yellow-crested cockatoos (Cacatua sulphurea) in wildlife trade.
 Animal Conservation